chenyicheng1998/Finnish-Notes/content/docs/02-vowel-harmony.md

 ## Important Note

 You cannot mix back and front vowels in the same word (except for compound words and loan words).

----

-**Practice Tip:**
-When learning new words, pay attention to which vowel group they belong to.
-This will help you use correct endings.